jonnonz1/nz-statute-book/acts/public/2008/real-estate-agents-act-2008.md

   (c) an order prohibiting the publication of the name or any particulars of the affairs of the person charged or any other person.
 (2) Unless it is reversed or modified in respect of its currency by the High Court on appeal under section 116, an order made under subsection (1) continues in force as specified in the order, or, if no time is specified, until the Disciplinary Tribunal, in its discretion, revokes it on the application of any party to the proceedings in which the order was made or of any other person.
 (3) Subsection (1)﻿(c) does not apply to any communications between the Disciplinary Tribunal and the Authority.
+(4) A person who breaches an order made under this section is liable on conviction to a fine not exceeding $3,000.

 ### 109 Evidence
-(1) Subject to section 105, the Disciplinary Tribunal may receive as evidence any statement, document, information, or matter that may, in its opinion, assist it to deal effectively with the matters before it, whether or not that statement, document, information, or matter would be admissible in a court of law.
+(1) Subject to section 105, the Disciplinary Tribunal may receive as evidence any statement, document, information, or thing that may, in its opinion, assist it to deal effectively with the matters before it, whether or not that statement, document, information, or thing would be admissible in a court of law.
 (2) The Disciplinary Tribunal may take evidence on oath and, for that purpose, any member of the Disciplinary Tribunal may administer an oath.
 (3) The Disciplinary Tribunal may permit a person appearing as a witness before it to give evidence by tendering a written statement and verifying that statement by oath.
 (4) Subject to subsections (1) to (3), the Evidence Act 2006 applies to the Disciplinary Tribunal in the same manner as if the Disciplinary Tribunal were a court within the meaning of that Act.
 (5) A hearing before the Disciplinary Tribunal is a judicial proceeding within the meaning of section 108 of the Crimes Act 1961 (which relates to perjury).

+### 109A Disciplinary Tribunal may strike out, determine, or adjourn proceeding
+(1) The Disciplinary Tribunal may strike out, in whole or in part, a proceeding if satisfied that it— (a) discloses no reasonable cause of action; or
+  (b) is likely to cause prejudice or delay; or
+  (c) is frivolous or vexatious; or
+  (d) is otherwise an abuse of process.
+(2) If a party is neither present nor represented at the hearing of a proceeding, the Disciplinary Tribunal may,— (a) if the party is required to be present, strike out the proceeding; or (b) determine the proceeding in the absence of the party; or (c) adjourn the hearing.

 ### 110 Determination of charges and orders that may be made if charge proved
 (1) If the Disciplinary Tribunal, after hearing any charge against a licensee, is satisfied that it has been proved on the balance of probabilities that the licensee has been guilty of misconduct, it may, if it thinks fit, make 1 or more of the orders specified in subsection (2).